loug38/MWCTesting_iOS/README.md

 # MWCTesting
 Testing out the capabilities of react-native.
 Mostly to learn the language, and partially for the fun.
+As of 09/21/16 this app is generally abandoned.
+It will crash due to the underlying datastructure being not well thought out since this was the first time ever working with either react-native or javascript and was unfamiliar with how to build it.
+I got what I needed out of it, which was learning react-native and how to structure the app.
+I choose to keep it up on github because at least the interface is nice, and its a good reference on how to do things like Navigators and building components.